ethers-io/ethers.js/docs/source/api-wallet.rst

 Wallets
 *******

-A **Wallet** manages a private/public key pair which is used to cryptographically sign transactions and prove ownership on the Ethereum network.
+A **wallet** manages a private/public key pair which is used to cryptographically sign transactions and prove ownership on the Ethereum network.

 ::